 Trim the plant in winter when it is less susceptible to injury.

 Remove dead growths regularly around the year

-These plants may become a great addition to home décor and daily cuisines, along with cleansing air toxins.
+These plants may become a great addition to home décor, daily cuisines, and cleansing air toxins.

 However, avoid coming in contact with milky fluid or sap that is dangerous to humans and pets.